South Sandwich Islands: History

-Departing from South Georgia, Captain Cook sailed to the southeast to discover Clerke Rocks and a group of islands which he named "Sandwich Land" in honour of Lord Sandwich, then First Lord of the Admiralty.
-The word "South" was later added to distinguish them from the "Sandwich Islands", now known as Hawai'i.
+The southern eight islands of the South Sandwich Islands were discovered by Captain James Cook in 1775 during his second voyage aboard HMS Resolution.
+On 31 January, Cook described sighting "three rocky islots of considerable height," naming the outermost "Freezland Peak" after the sailor who first spotted it.
+He named the area "Sandwich Land" in honor of John Montagu, 4th Earl of Sandwich, then First Lord of the Admiralty.
+The designation "South" was later added to distinguish these islands from the "Sandwich Islands," now known as Hawaii.

-The Traversay Islands (Zavodovski, Leskov and Visokoi) discovered by the Imperial Russian Navy expedition of Bellingshausen and Lazarev in the ships Vostok and Mirny in 1819.
+The northern three islands (Zavodovski, Leskov, and Visokoi), collectively known as the Traversay Islands—were discovered in November 1819 by a Russian expedition led by Fabian Gottlieb von Bellingshausen aboard the sloop Vostok, with Mikhail Lazarev commanding the Mirny.
+The group was named in honor of Jean-Baptiste Prevost de Sansac, Marquis de Traversay, the Russian Minister of Naval Affairs.

-The United Kingdom formally annexed the South Sandwich Islands through the 1908 Letters Patent, grouping them with other British-held territory in Antarctica as the Falkland Islands Dependencies.
+The United Kingdom formally annexed the South Sandwich Islands through letters patent in 1908, grouping them into the Falkland Islands Dependencies alongside South Georgia, the South Orkneys, the South Shetlands, and Graham Land.

-Argentina claimed the South Sandwich Islands in 1938, and challenged British sovereignty in the Islands on several occasions.
-From 25 January 1955 through summer of 1956 Argentina maintained the summer station Teniente Esquivel at Ferguson Bay on the southeastern coast of Thule Island.
-From 1976 to 1982, Argentina maintained a naval base named Corbeta Uruguay in the lee (southern East coast) of the same island.
-Although the British discovered the presence of the Argentine base in 1976, protested and tried to resolve the issue by diplomatic means, no effort was made to remove them by force until after the Falklands War.
-The base was eventually removed on 20 June 1982 and the installations demolished in December.
+Argentina claimed the South Sandwich Islands in 1938 and challenged British sovereignty in the islands on several occasions.
+From 25 January 1955 through the summer of 1956 Argentina maintained the summer station Teniente Esquivel at Ferguson Bay on the southeastern coast of Thule Island.
+From 1976 to 1982, Argentina maintained a naval base named Corbeta Uruguay in the lee (southern east coast) of the same island.
+Although the British discovered the presence of the Argentine base in 1976, protested, and tried to resolve the issue by diplomatic means, no effort was made to remove them by force until after the Falklands War.
+The base was eventually removed on 20 June 1982 and the installations were demolished in December of that year.

-Since 1995 the South African Weather Bureau maintains two automatic weather stations on the islands of Zavodovski and Thule.

 The territory of "South Georgia and the South Sandwich Islands" was formed in 1985; previously, both archipelagos had been governed as part of the Falkland Islands Dependencies.